killileg/MaterIA/README.md

 python -m materia <generic_processes_dir> <epd_processes_dir> -o <output_dir>
 ```

-Note the you need to provide a \matches folder in the generic data folder to link generic products and EPDs. .json files are named after corresponding generic products and should be strucured as follows:
+Note that you need to point to the \root\provesses folders and need to provide a \matches folder in the generic data folder to link generic products and EPDs.
+The .json files are named after corresponding generic products and should be strucured as follows:

 ```json